 Portage is a somewhat small city located in the state of Wisconsin.
 With a population of 10,382 people and three constituent neighborhoods, Portage is the 86th largest community in Wisconsin.

-Unlike some cities, Portage isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Portage are a mix of both white- and blue-collar jobs.
-Overall, Portage is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Portage who work in office and administrative support (18.18%), sales jobs (7.81%), and management occupations (6.57%).
+Portage is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Portage is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Portage who work in office and administrative support (15.56%), sales jobs (8.43%), and management occupations (8.41%).

-The per capita income in Portage in 2010 was $22,573, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $90,292 for a family of four.
+The per capita income in Portage in 2010 was $21,239, which is lower middle income relative to Wisconsin and the nation.
+This equates to an annual income of $84,956 for a family of four.
 However, Portage contains both very wealthy and poor people as well.

+Portage is a somewhat ethnically-diverse city.
 The people who call Portage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portage residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Portage include Irish, Norwegian, Polish, and English.
+Important ancestries of people in Portage include Irish, Polish, Norwegian, and English.

 The most common language spoken in Portage is English.
 Other important languages spoken here include Spanish and German.